 Spring is the time of rebirth, and that is definitely the case in the NYC restaurant community.
-A flurry of new restaurants in Manhattan offer plenty of options to choose from, including reimagined bar food in Greenwich Village, Indian in Gramercy Park, and vegan Italian in the East Village.
-There's no shortage of fantastic food in this city, but these Manhattan restaurants make our short list of top eats.
+A flurry of new restaurants in Manhattan offer plenty of options to choose from, including reimagined French cuisine in Tribeca, Indian fried chicken sandwiches in the East Village, and plant-based omakase-style Japanese in NoMad.
+There's no shortage of fantastic food in the city, but these Manhattan restaurants make our short list of top eats.

 L’Abeille is Michelin-starred Chef Mitsunobu Nagae’s first solo venture as chef and co-owner.
 Mitsunobo, translating to ‘honey’ in Japanese, and l’abeille, translating to ‘the bee’ in French, is not a happy accident.
 Chef Mitsu’s menu reflects his Japanese heritage and French cuisine with cross-cultural gusto.
 The intimate 54-seat French restaurant opened on March 29 in Tribeca featuring a $180 six-course prix-fixe menu and à la carte dishes.
 Dishes rotate seasonally, but expect options like grilled trout, roasted squab, and scallop crudo.
 Another draw is L’Abeille’s almost exclusively French wine list with a robust 170 selections.
 412 Greenwich St.